guacsec/guac-docs/setup-postgres.md

 If you’d prefer, you can set up GUAC with Kubernetes with the [Helm charts](https://github.com/guacsec/helm-charts/tree/main/charts/guac).

-This tutorial will walk you through how to deploy a full persistant GUAC deployment with a PostgreSQL database backend using Docker Compose.
+This tutorial will walk you through how to deploy a full persistent GUAC deployment with a PostgreSQL database backend using Docker Compose.

 ## Prerequisites